The Fool’s Loop, Arizona

 Following chunky and unforgiving service roads through Tonto National Forest and singletrack along the BCT, this route passes through countless saguaro forests, rugged canyons, and rolling desert plains that are sure to impress visitors and Arizona locals alike.

-The Fool’s Loop starts off by navigating through the sprawling city of Phoenix, following urban pathways and corridors, passing through city green spaces like the Phoenix Mountain Preserve and the Central Arizona Canal.
+The Fool’s Loop starts off by navigating through the sprawling city of Phoenix, following urban pathways and canal trails, passing through city green spaces like the Tempe Beach Park, Grand Canal and the Central Arizona Canal.
 After a quick stop in North Scottsdale for a late breakfast or lunch, the route quickly changes directions by introducing the popular singletrack within Brown’s Ranch Trailhead and a section of the newly developed Maricopa Trail.
-Within this trail system, the options are endless to tag on a longer day of trail riding if you so desire.
+Within this trail system, there are endless options to tag on a longer day of trail riding if you so desire.

-The eastern edge of the loop travels through the beautiful Tonto National Forest following rough gravel service roads lined with Saguaro cacti.
-After leaving Tonto, the route traverses across to the northern end of the infamous Black Canyon Trail; one of the longest continuous singletrack trails in Arizona.
-The trail leads South past Black Canyon City and New River before meandering back into the city of Phoenix, which likely involves the taste of cold beer and a good meal for most.
+The eastern edge of the Fool’s Loop travels through the beautiful Tonto National Forest, following rough gravel service roads lined with saguaro cacti.
+After leaving Tonto, the route traverses across to the northern end of the infamous Black Canyon Trail, one of the longest continuous singletrack trails in Arizona.
+The trail leads south past Black Canyon City and New River before meandering back into the city of Phoenix, which likely involves the taste of cold beer and a good meal for most.

-Route Development: The Fool’s Loop was stitched together with help from Ray Hemmele of the Arizona Bikepacking community and Erick at the Bicycle Nomad Café in Phoenix.
-The goal was to create a challenging gravel bike friendly route that could be completed in 4-6 days.
+Route Development: The Fool’s Loop was stitched together with help from Ray Hemmele of the Arizona Bikepacking community and Erick Cedeño, the owner of Bicycle Nomad.
+In February 2021, we worked with John Schilling on a major update to the route—cleaning up a few sections and adding the Northern terminus of the Black Canyon Trail into the route.
 The “Tonto” of Tonto National Forest translates to “stupid” or “crazy”, which describes some of the looks passersby gave me on some of the more remote sections.
-The conditions are most often very rugged, loose and rocky and could be comfortably ridden on a hardtail mountain bike as well.
+The conditions are most often very rugged, loose, and rocky, and are most comfortably ridden on a hardtail or full-suspension mountain bike.

 - Tonto National Forest is home to a wealth of remote and rugged forest service roads that provide fantastic views of valleys and mountains in the distance.

-- Start and finish in downtown Phoenix with access to Sky Harbour Airport, airbnb’s, warmshower hosts, bike shops, and great food.
+- Start and finish in downtown Phoenix with access to Sky Harbor Airport, Airbnbs, Warmshowers hosts, bike shops, and great food.

 - A great mix of paved roads, rough gravel, big climbs, and huge sections of flowy singletrack.